Downscale 4K to 1080P: Benefits, Tutorial and Top 4 Converters Reviews

-VideoProc – How to Convert 4K to 1080P without Losing Quality?
+#1 VideoProc – Convert 4K to 1080P without Losing Quality

 How to Downscale 4K Footages to 1080P in 3 Clicks?

-Step1: Click +Video to import video clip to the 4K video editing software.
+Step 1: Click +Video button to import video clip to this 4K video editing software.

 • MP4 H264 is highly recommended as the output format as it is an HD codec.
 Besides, VideoProc supports hardware acceleration for H264.
 It delivers high output speed.

-Step3: Click the blue gear and find the resolution setting options.
-Choose 1920x1080 as our output resolution.
+Step 3: Click the blue gear and find the resolution setting options.
+Choose 1920x1080 as the output resolution.

-If necessary, slide the small slider to high quality for getting a better output quality.
+If necessary, slide the small slider to high quality for a better output image quality.